mddazure/azure-data-services-networking-part-2/README.md

 ![image](images/databricks-vnetinject-create.png)

+### VNET Injection into Customer VNET - No Public IP

 Customer VNET Injection can be combined with No Public IP; this creates a NAT Gateway instance in the customer's VNET.